RaiderKnight/RK-Vegan-Shop/README.md

 * Download and extract the latest version on your pc
 * Delete the old mod (rk_VeganShop) inside c:\..\LifePlay\Content\Modules\
 * Upload the new version of rk_VeganShop inside c:\..\LifePlay\Content\Modules\

+> I am a freelance coder, I am in no way associated, affiliate or employee of the LifePlay team.